HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 WebNN serves as a hardware-agnostic abstraction layer, allowing the browser to route operations to the most efficient hardware available on the device.
 In contrast to WebAssembly (CPU-only) and WebGPU (GPU-only), WebNN can perform computations on the CPU, GPU, and NPU.
 It can achieve near-native execution speeds.

 WebNN is in active development and is currently implemented behind a flag <a hreflang="en" href="https://webnn.io/en/api-reference/browser-compatibility/api">in Chromium-based browsers</a> on ChromeOS, Linux, macOS, Windows, and Android.
 In November 2025, <a hreflang="en" href="https://github.com/mozilla/standards-positions/issues/1215#issuecomment-3520278819">Firefox joined as the second engine formally supporting the API</a>.
-Given that WebNN is still an experimental API, the usage count is currently very low, with high fluctuation and a maximum of 0.000029% of page loads in February 2025 according to <a hreflang="en" href="https://chromestatus.com/metrics/feature/timeline/popularity/5023">Chrome Platform Status data</a> (see the following figure).
+Given that WebNN is still an experimental API, the usage count is currently very low, with high fluctuation and a maximum activation rate of 0.000029% in February 2025 according to <a hreflang="en" href="https://chromestatus.com/metrics/feature/timeline/popularity/5023">Chrome Platform Status data</a> (see the following figure).

 {{ figure_markup(
   image="genai-webnn-usage.png",